What Does Vision Tool-Use Reinforcement Learning Really Learn? Disentangling Tool-Induced and Intrinsic Effects for Crop-and-Zoom: Derivation of the Four-Term Decomposition

 \subsection{A.1.
 Problem Setup and Partitioning}

 Recall that $G(t)$ measures the performance gap between the tool-available and tool-free protocols at time $t$:

-As described in~\S \ref{subec:explain}, we partition the task space $\Omega$ based on the model's intrinsic capability (i.e., correctness under the tool-free protocol).
+As described in~\S \ref{subec:explain}, we partition the task space $\Omega$ based on the model's intrinsic capability, operationalized as correctness under the tool-free protocol.
 This yields two disjoint sets at each checkpoint $t$: \begin{itemize} \item \textbf{Failure Set ($\mathcal{D}_{\text{fail}}$):} Samples where the model fails without tools. \item \textbf{Success Set ($\mathcal{D}_{\text{succ}}$):} Samples where the model succeeds without tools. \end{itemize} By definition, the tool-free accuracy corresponds exactly to the probability mass of the success set:

 Consequently, the mass of the failure set is $P(\mathcal{D}_{\text{fail}}) = 1 - Acc_{\mathrm{wo}}(t)$.